Toraja/cde/README.md

   - Condition for bind mount does not apply but want to avoid accidental deletion by `docker-compose down -v`.
-    Note that it is still prone to `docker volume prune` if there is no container that is using the volume.
+    Note that it is still prone to `docker volume prune` if there is no container that is using the volume, so labels are added to those volumes and `pruneFilter` is set in `config.json`.
 - Volume if:
   - Need to persist across container life cycle.